 He runs his hands through his white hair pushing it from in front of his eyes.
-Maybe I will talk him into letting me give him a trim this weekend when I get a break from the nursery.
+Maybe I will talk him into letting me give him a trim the next time I get a break from the nursery.
 I have worked at the nursery for the past two years as a junior gardener.
 Pappy worked there for more than fifty years, up until the point when his hands shook so bad that he was no longer able to hold a trowel.
 Now he mostly stays at home sitting in his favorite chair while reading whatever books I can manage to trade for at the local market.

 “Smells good, sweet pea,” he said as he kicks off his shoes.
 The soles of his boots are nearly gone.
 I spot a hole in one as he placed them on the shelf beside the door.

 “Dinner will be ready in a minute,” I tell him as I added a carrot and a cup of rice to the broth.
 Most days we eat soup for dinner—not because we want to but because we have to make do with only my food rations.
 There was a time when we were both able to work at the nursery and therefore had two sets of rations each month.
 But, when pappy was no longer able to work, the second set of rations disappeared.
 Had I not been old enough to hold a job at the time, we would have been expelled from the city.
 Only able humans who can give back to society are allowed to remain within the city walls.